Project Jukebox Survey

-Larry Hinzman is director of the International Arctic Research Center at the University of Alaska Fairbanks, previously having been a professor of water resources.
-He is a specialist in environmental engineering, environmental quality science, hydrology, and ice dynamics, with a particular interest in surface and subsurface flow and permafrost hydrology.
-He has worked around interior Alaska on a variety of water and ice related projects, as well as on the Hula Hula River in northern Alaska....
+Larry Hinzman is Vice Chancellor for Research and a professor of civil and environmental engineering at the University of Alaska Fairbanks.
+Previously, he served as the director of the International Arctic Research Center at the University of Alaska Fairbanks from 2007 to 2015, and has been a professor of water resources.
+He is a specialist in environmental engineering, environmental quality science, hydrology, and ice dynamics, with a particular interest in surface and subsurface flow and...
 Read More

 Originally from England, Dr. Martin Jeffries is a research professor of geophysics with the Geophysical Institute at the University of Alaska Fairbanks.
 His research concentration is ocean and lake ice, snow, and permafrost.
 He has conducted ice research projects throughout Alaska and in Antarctica.
 From 2001-2006, he directed the Alaska Lake Ice and Snow Observatory Network (ALISON) Project that got teachers and their students involved in...
 Read More